trongbang86/ProjectJS/README.md

 }
 ```

+All layout.html files which are under _frontend/views_ folder and its sub folders are watched and when changes take place against those files, the whole compilation process for front end will take place.

 ### The Controller in MVC
 Controllers can be found under _server/routes_ folder.
 A controller file is a node module with Project setting object passed in as a parameter and is supposed to return a dictionary with 2 keys `router` and `base`.
 It is easier to look into examples.